Find a Spiritual Counselor

 Kevin Weber

-Licensed Clinical Mental Health Counselor (LCMHC), Pastoral Counselor, Licensed Clinical Addictions Counselor (LCAC), National Certified Counselor (NCC), Licensed Professional Counselor (LPC)
+Licensed Clinical Mental Health Counselor (LCMHC), Pastoral Counselor, Licensed Professional Counselor (LPC), Licensed Clinical Addictions Counselor (LCAC), National Certified Counselor (NCC)

 1829 East Franklin Street, Chapel Hill, North Carolina 27514

 Kevin Weber is a Licensed Clinical Mental Health Counselor (LCMHC) in Chapel Hill, North Carolina and has been in practice for 13 years.
-They treat Anxiety, Career, Marriage / Couples Counseling.
+They treat Anxiety, Anger Issues, Conflict Resolution.

 I'm Kevin and I'm a Professional Listener.
 I listen for things that are unspoken and can provide helpful guidance in all areas of your life.